 Seahawks knock 49ers from unbeaten ranks with 27-24 OT win

+"That was the craziest game I've ever been a part of," Wilson said.

-Myers gave Seattle (8-2) its second straight overtime win after Russell Wilson got the Seahawks into position with an 18-yard scramble on third-and-3.
-After being iced by a timeout, Myers delivered one week after missing two field goals and an extra point, putting Seattle right in the thick of the NFC West race with San Francisco (8-1).
+Myers gave Seattle (8-2) its second straight overtime win after Wilson got the Seahawks into position with an 18-yard scramble on third-and-3.
+After being iced by a timeout, Myers delivered one week after missing two field goals and an extra point, moving Seattle on the heels of San Francisco (8-1) in the NFC West.

+"We practice these situations every day," left tackle Duane Brown said.
+"Russell Wilson is the best quarterback in the league.
+When you have him under center, I don't care how much time is on the clock.
+We feel like we have a chance."

+The Seahawks blew an opportunity to win the game on the opening possession of overtime when Wilson was intercepted at the 4 by Dre Greenlaw.

 Greenlaw returned it 47 yards to the Seattle 49 and the Niners moved the ball 20 yards before McLaughlin missed badly to the left on a 47-yard attempt.
 McLaughlin had made his first three field goals after being signed earlier in the week when Robbie Gould went down with a quadriceps injury.

+"Just rushed it a little bit, hit it a little high and unfortunately missed it," McLaughlin said.

-The teams then traded punts, the Seahawks took over at their 36 with 1:25 remaining and drove for the winning score.
+The teams then traded punts, the Seahawks took over at their 36 with 1:25 remaining after Jimmy Garoppolo threw three straight incompletions as San Francisco burned only 14 seconds off the clock with Seattle out of timeouts.

+"Definitely wish we had taken more time off the clock, but was counting on us catching one of those balls," Shanahan said.

-After the defenses dominated much of the game with each team scoring a defensive touchdown and generating three takeaways apiece, the quarterbacks traded late drives for field goals that set the stage for overtime.
+After the defenses dominated much of the game with each team scoring a defensive touchdown and generating three takeaways apiece in regulation, the quarterbacks traded late drives for field goals that set the stage for overtime.

 Wilson drove the Seahawks 47 yards before Chris Carson was stuffed on third-and-1, leading to a 46-yard field goal by Myers with 1:45 to play.

-Seattle capitalized on a pair of turnovers in the third quarter to take a 21-10 lead.
-Garoppolo threw a pass that deflected off Kendrick Bourne's hands to Quandre Diggs, who returned it 44 yards to the 16.
-Wilson scrambled down to the 3 and then lofted a TD pass to Jacob Hollister after avoiding pressure in the pocket to put Seattle up 14-10.

-On San Francisco's next drive, Jadeveon Clowney beat Mike McGlinchey and knocked the ball out of Garoppolo's hands for a fumble that was recovered by Poona Ford at the 24.
-Carson ran it in four plays later to make it an 11-point game.

-The 49ers got back into the game with a big defensive play of their own.
+The 49ers got a defensive score of their own in the fourth quarter.
 K'Waun Williams sacked Wilson, knocking the ball loose to right tackle Germain Ifedi.
 Ifedi tried to run with the ball but Fred Warner knocked it loose again and DeForest Buckner ran it in 12 yards for the score.
-Garoppolo then completed the 2-point conversion to Bourne, cutting the deficit to 21-18.

-The 49ers then tied it on McLaughlin's second field goal of the game.

-The Niners scored on their first two possessions to take a 10-0 lead but Clowney then returned a fumble by Garoppolo 10 yards for a TD to get Seattle back into the game.
+"What was he thinking?
+He thought he was going to score," coach Pete Carroll said.

 BIG PLAY